anonutopia/anonutopians/anote.md

 #### TODO - v2.0 (MVP)

 - [ ] new BSC contract - add fee when more than 1 withdrawal
-- [ ] new BSC contract - automatic cancel
 - [ ] list your own token
 - [ ] AINT time lock
 - [ ] anote time lock